The Flight Before Christmas (2008 film): Soundtrack

-Sequel
+Sequels

-The sequel, Little Brother, Big Trouble: A Christmas Adventure was first released on 12 October 2012 in Finland.
-The sequel follows Niko, who must deal with his mother getting remarried and gaining a stepbrother named Jonni.
+A sequel, Little Brother, Big Trouble: A Christmas Adventure, was released on 12 October 2012 in Finland.
+The sequel follows Niko, who deals with his mother remating and gaining a stepbrother named Jonni.
 When Jonni is kidnapped by eagles, Niko flies off to rescue him.
 He is joined by an old, near-blind reindeer named Tobias, the former leader of the Flying Forces.
-But also standing in Niko's way is White Wolf, Black Wolf's sister, who leads the eagles and wants revenge on Niko for her brother's death.
+Also standing in Niko's way is White Wolf, Black Wolf's sister, who leads the eagles and wants revenge on Niko for her brother's death.

+A second sequel, Niko: Beyond the Northern Lights, was released on 11 October 2024 in Finland.
+In the film, Niko's biggest dream is to become a member of Santa's Flying Forces, but he gets challenged by the super talented reindeer girl Stella who shatters that dream, and Niko has to decide between trust and loyalty.